-Parking areas should be freshened up with restriping from time to time.
+Freshen up parking areas by restriping from time to time.
 It’s not only important for professionalism but also for driver safety.
 Make sure to regularly re-stripe your parking spaces as it becomes necessary along with loading docks, roadways, and parking garages.

 - Parking Garage Cleaning

-Parking garages need to be regularly cleaned of trash and other items.
+Parking garages need regular cleaning of trash and other items.
 Having a clean parking garage not only leaves a positive impression on your patrons, but it can also prevent serious issues such as pest infestation.

 - Loading Dock Cleaning